vberbenetz/CocoaCouriers/README.md

 # Cocoa Couriers
+This is a complete guide on setting up a webserver and deploying the website.
+It also contains a code summary and a general business operations guide.

 ## Installation and Deployment
 If in cluster mode, deploy to an instance that has enough resources to support at least 200MB x NUMBER_OF_CORES